 Blue: Copper imparts the blue color that is associated with Paraiba Tourmalines.
 Pure blue Paraibas are colored entirely by copper ions, which exist in concentrations too low to be magnetically detectable.
 Color intensities range from pale blue to deep blue.
 Pure blue is often modified to greenish blue or "aqua" blue by the presence of manganese (Mn2+).
-The presence of Mn3+ can lead to pink or red zoning within the blue body.
-These gems show magnetic responses that range from inert to strong depending on the concentration of manganese (Mn2+).
+The presence of Mn3+ can lead to pink or red color zoning within the blue body.
+These blue gems show magnetic responses that range from inert to strong depending on the concentration of manganese (Mn2+).
 Blue Paraiba gems that are inert (diamagnetic, SI <0) have an extremely low and magnetically undetectable concentration of manganese.
 An Inert response by any blue Tourmaline can be considered diagnostic for Paraiba Tourmaline colored entirely by copper.
 The strongly magnetic gem pictured below owes all of its blue color to copper and and all of its strong magnetism to manganese (Mn2+).

 Light blue Tourmalines colored by iron and iron-iron charge transfer can look identical to blue Paraiba Tourmalines colored by copper (see photos below), but magnetic susceptibilities can range much lower for Paraiba Tourmalines.
-Blue Paraiba Tourmalines in this study showed responses ranging from Inert (Diamagnetic, SI <0) to Strong (SI 286), with magnetic variability corresponding to varying concentrations of manganese.
-The diamagnetic pale blue gem shown below (left) is colored entirely by copper, and the strongly magnetic pale blue gem on the right is colored entirely by iron.
+Blue Paraiba Tourmalines in this study showed responses ranging from Inert (Diamagnetic, SI <0) to Strong (SI 273), with magnetic variability corresponding to varying concentrations of manganese.
+The diamagnetic light blue gem shown below (left) is colored entirely by copper, and the strongly magnetic pale blue gem on the right is colored entirely by iron.